Prostitution in Italy: Effect

-Although the law was not explicitly targeted at sex work, its implementation was.
+Although the law was not explicitly targeted at prostitution, its implementation was.
 Despite gender neutral language, the implementation focused on young female victims of trafficking, which was driven by populist media imagery.
 The new law did little to stem the debate.
 When the government led by Massimo D'Alema was elected later that year in October 1998 three women ministers from three political parties (Federation of the Greens, Italian People's Party, and Democrats of the Left) - Laura Balbo (Equal Opportunities), Rosa Russo Jervolino (Internal Affairs) and Livia Turco (Social Affairs) announced they would look at new proposals on battling trafficking and defending the dignity of women.

 The result was a new prominence for Anna Finocchiaro's consultative body, the Inter-ministerial Table for the Fight against Trafficking (in February 1998) with wide representation.
 Finocchiaro had declared "Trafficking in women is a new and very serious problem that we have to combat primarily with the punishment for reduction into slavery, instead of using the Merlin law".
 In March 1999, the ministers announced new, more severe, penalties for exploitation, and new rules for protecting those who renounced prostitution.
 Available statistics for 1998 reported 342 known victims, 37 percent of whom were minors, predominantly originating from Albania, Nigeria and FR Yugoslavia.
 A total of 242 permits were granted in 1999 and 600 in 2000.

 Legge Carfagna proposal

 Until 2008, although there were no laws against street prostitution, other laws concerning public order and decency could be used to regulate it, and some places had local ordinances enacted against street prostitution.
-Attempts were regularly made to criminalize outdoor sex work.
+Attempts were regularly made to criminalize outdoor prostitution.